 For dancers who do not get a period biologically, it can be harder to identify a caloric deficit.
 But this doesn’t mean that these dancers have any less risk.
 Relative Energy Deficiency in Sport (previously known as the Female Athlete Triad) can help to identify a broader range of negative health consequences that result from consistent undereating.
 Some of these include a lack of concentration, recurrent injuries, chronic fatigue, irritability, depression, loss of muscle strength, and decreased coordination.
 Here are a few more:

-If you can relate to one or more of these symptoms, then it may be a sign that you’re not eating enough.
-It’s recommended that all dancers consult with a Registered Dietitian Nutritionist and/or a medical doctor to better identify their risk for hormonal imbalances related to energy deficiency.
+If you can relate to one or more of these symptoms, it may reflect your need to eat more.
+It’s recommended that all dancers consult with a Registered Dietitian Nutritionist and a medical doctor to evaluate their risk for hormonal imbalances related to energy deficiency.

 But I have no idea if I’m eating enough calories (or too much)

-Since calories provide the energy needed to not only perform but also sustain basic metabolic functioning, then eating too few calories risks injury and nutrient deficiencies.
+Since calories provide the energy needed to perform and sustain basic metabolic functioning, then eating too few calories risks injury and nutrient deficiencies.
 And because calories are a widely confusing and sometimes misguided topic, I want to cover a few common questions:

 I want to fuel my body sufficiently.
 How many calories should I aim for?

-Calorie needs are extremely difficult to measure precisely, but there are mathematical equations that can be used to roughly estimate one’s daily calorie needs.
-Some are based on gold-standard evidential support and others are based on nothing more than a thumbs up from Google.
-The problem with any quick calculation, however, is its inability to account for one’s true individual energy expenditure (or the number of calories the body is burning in one day).
+Calorie needs are difficult to measure precisely, but there are mathematical equations that can be used to roughly estimate one’s daily calorie needs.
+Some are based on gold-standard evidential support and others are based on nothing but a thumbs up from Google.
+The problem with any quick calculation is its inability to account for one’s true individual energy expenditure (or the number of calories the body is burning in one day).

 The International Association of Dance Medicine suggests a “rough estimate of 45-50 calories per kilogram of body weight for females and 50-55 calories per kilogram of body weight for males,” which is based on research from the sports community (1,2,3- content warning: gender-exclusive language).
 This is a great starting point, but it won’t account for individual variations.
 It is therefore emphasized that anyone looking for specific guidance should seek the help of a Registered Dietitian Nutritionist.